Skip site navigation (1)Skip section navigation (2)

 mitigating TSX-based attacks.

-Note that tsx-ctrl too is an MSR feature, so it does not show up
+Note that tsx-ctrl is also an MSR feature, therefore it does not

 To validate that Intel TSX is indeed disabled for the guest,